haleydek/haleydek.github.io/_posts/2019-12-15-do_you_even_hoist.markdown

 In the `eatingApple()` function above, the grannySmith variable is assigned a value, but it is not declared using *var*, *let*, or *const*.
 Usually, when variables are declared and assigned values inside of a function, they are only accessible with that function's scope.
 In the case above, the undeclared grannySmith variable becomes *global* when the `eatApple()` function is executed.

-## Hoisting order of prioritization
+## Hoisting order of priority

-JavaScript follows the following order of prioritization when hoisting eligible code to the top of the stack:
+JavaScript follows the following order of priority when hoisting eligible code to the top of the stack:

 1. Variable assignment
 2. Function declarations